Château Lilian Ladouys 2016 - Cru Bourgeois

 Rated estate (2019 guide) Recommended (Wine producer recommended by Robert Parker - The Wine Advocate)

-The Lilian Ladouys 2016 is a blend of 62% Merlot, 32% Cabernet Sauvignon, and 6% Petit Verdot aged in 30% new French oak for 15 months.
-Medium to deep purple-garnet in color, it sings of baked plums, crème de cassis, and Black Forest cake with bay leaves, pencil lead, and menthol.
-Medium-bodied, elegant, and filled with layers of vibrant flavor, it has a very long finish.
+The 2016 Lilian Ladouys is a blend of 62% Merlot, 32% Cabernet Sauvignon, and 6% Petit Verdot, aged in 30% new French oak for 15 months.
+Medium to deep purple-garnet in color, it bursts with notes of baked plums, crème de cassis, and Black Forest cake, along with hints of bay leaf, pencil lead, and menthol.
+Medium-bodied, elegant, and brimming with vibrant layers of flavor, it has a very long finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France